bsaglimb/bsTextEditor-PWA-/README.md

+## Description
+J.A.T.E (Just Another Text Editor) is a Progressive Web Application (PWA) that runs in the browser, offline and can be installed locally to your machine.
+This application features a number of data persistence techniques, insuring the application runs regardless of browser supported function.
+J.A.T.E uses an IndexedDB database and the idb package.
+The integrated service worker and Cache API's ensure that the application will remain fully functional even without and active internet connection.
+This application allows the user to access visited pages even if the application is offline.

 ## User Story
 * AS A developer
 * I WANT to create notes or code snippets with or without an internet connection